Locally accurate tensor networks for thermal states and time evolution: Local approximations to time evolution

 In one dimension, our main result essentially shows that the previous global approximation scheme from \cite{Osborne_2006} simulates well any Lieb-Robinson lightcone, and that in order to do so one only requires a bond dimension depending on the size of the lightcone, and not on $N$.
 The result is as follows.

 \begin{result} For any operator $A$ with support on a small region $\mathcal{R}$, the Heisenberg time evolution is well approximated as

 where $ M^{t}_{k}$ is an MPO with bond dimension

 \end{result} That is, the bond dimension scales polynomially in $k,\epsilon^{-1}$ with a constant degree, and exponentially in time, which is consistent with the expected linear growth in entanglement along a generic time evolution \cite{Bravyi_2007,Eisert_2006,marien2016entanglement}.
 The numerator in the polynomial of Eq. \eqref{eq:1DTBD} corresponds to the size of the light-cone that needs to be approximated.
+See Fig. \ref{fig:result2} for an illustration.

 The proof is shown in Appendix \ref{app:1DTime}.
-The construction is that of \cite{Osborne_2006}, which shows that $e^{-itH}$ can be approximated by a quantum circuit of depth two, in which the size of the gates grows with $t, \epsilon^{-1}$ and system size $N$.
+The construction is the same as that of \cite{Osborne_2006}, which shows that $e^{-itH}$ can be approximated by a quantum circuit of depth two, in which the size of the gates grows with $t, \epsilon^{-1}$ and system size $N$.
 To drop the system size dependence we give an argument based on the Lieb-Robinson bound which shows that to simulate the ligh-cone of $A$ one just needs to approximate the effective region of size $\propto \mathcal{O}(v_{\text{LR}}t+\log(\epsilon^{-1}))$.
-The important point is that this can be done such that the same MPO simulates the lightcone of \emph{any} local operator.
+The important point is that this can be done such that the same MPO simulates the light-cone of \emph{any} local operator.
 For the argument to hold, it is crucial that the MPO of \cite{Osborne_2006} is a depth-$2$ quantum circuit, which is impossible in higher dimensions \cite{Haah_2021}.

 This MPO can also be implemented in practice \cite{Hastings_2008}, following the explicit construction of \cite{Osborne_2006}, which consists on the subsequent application of two local Hamiltonian evolutions.
 Thus, Result \ref{th:1Dtime} also guarantees an efficient 1d algorithm for short times.
 The result naturally extends to the simulation of any extensive sum of local operators by linearity.